On widely degenerate \textit{p}-Laplace equations with symmetric data: Abstract

 \section{Abstract}

 \begin{singlespace} We consider the Dirichlet problems

-where $p > 1$ and $B_R$ is the open ball centered at the origin with radius $R>0$ . \\ Through a well-known result by Talenti \cite{Tal}, we explicitly express the gradient of the solution $u_p$ outside the ball with a radius of $1$, if the datum $f$ is a non-negative radially decreasing function.
-This allows us to analyze the behaviour of $u_p$ as $p \to 1^+$ and to establish some higher regularity results, assuming the datum $f$ in a suitable Lorentz space. \end{singlespace}
+where $p > 1$ and $B_R \subseteq \mathbb{R}^N, \, N\geq 2$, is the open ball centered at the origin with radius $R>0$ . \\ Through a well-known result by Talenti \cite{Tal}, we explicitly express the gradient of the solution $u_p$ outside the set $\{ \abs{\nabla u_p}\leq 1\}$, if the datum $f$ is a non-negative integrable radially decreasing function.
+This allows us to establish some sharp higher regularity results for the weak solutions, assuming that the datum $f$ belongs to a suitable Lorentz space, i.e. under a weaker assumption on the datum with respect to the available literature.
+Moreover we analyze the behaviour of $u_p$ as $p \to 1^+$. \end{singlespace}

 \begin{singlespace} \textbf{Mathematics Subject Classification:} 35B65; 35J70; 35J75 ; 49K20. \end{singlespace}